maximbilan/iOS-Today-Extension-Simple-Tutorial/README.md

 }
 ```

-And of course simple implementation of _UITableView_:
+And of course the simple implementation of _UITableView_:

 ```swift
 func tableView(tableView: UITableView, numberOfRowsInSection section: Int) -> Int {